bittukumarsk/learning-institute/README.md

 ## Contact

-For any questions, issues, or inquiries regarding the Learning Institute Management System, feel free to contact the project maintainer:
+For any questions, issues, or inquiries regarding the Learning Institute Management System, feel free to contact me.

 - Name: [Bittu Kumar](https://github.com/bittukumarsk)